Skip to main content

 Pharmacokinetics

 The Pharmacokinetics team derives PK parameters, which assist in characterizing how the drug is absorbed, distributed, metabolized, and eliminated from the body, such as the area under the plot of plasma concentration of a drug versus time after dosage (AUC) and the highest concentration of a drug in the blood after dosage (Cmax), using Phoenix WinNonlin software.
 This data is used for interim and final PK reports.
-The team also analyzes and interprets the images from gamma scintigraphy studies that are performed at our Nottingham, UK, clinic.

 Medical Writing